Data Types and Variables

 Fundamental String Data Type

 The fundamental string data type is used to represent a sequence of Unicode characters.
-Unicode supports an extremely large set of characters that aren’t supported in the limited set of ASCII characters, such as 安 and ☮.
+Unicode supports a very large set of characters that are not supported in the limited set of ASCII characters, such as 安 and ☮.
 Unicode characters are stored as UTF-8 code points, and AeroScript automatically handles memory allocation for single-byte ASCII characters and multi-byte Unicode characters.
 The strings do not need to be null-terminated, and null-terminator character literals are not supported.

 var $myStr as string(32) = "Hello World! ☺"